BrianHenryIE/bh-wp-cli-logger/README.md

 ![Something happened screenshot](./.github/something-happened.png "Screenshot of the text Warning: something happened! where the word Warning is yellow")

 * It is just a [PSR Logger Interface](https://www.php-fig.org/psr/psr-3/) implementation (aka a PSR-3 logger)
-* It does not filter above a certain level
+* It does not filter logs to above a certain level
 * It does not record the logs anywhere

 There is one filter for customising the output: